disease-data-intelligence/ICOPE-NGS/README.md

 ###
 # Task Management
-We are currenlty tracking what we're doing on this [Trello-board](https://trello.com/b/oEowGRCr/ngs-from-raw-data-to-db) Please keep it updated :-)
+We are currenlty tracking what we're doing on this [Trello-board](https://trello.com/b/oEowGRCr/ngs-from-raw-data-to-db).
+Please keep it updated with what you're doing ATM :-)

 # Tasks